ahendriksen/tomosipo/notebooks/README.md

 * DP  = Data-parallel using vanilla pytorch (`learned_pd_benchmark.py`)

-In this benchmark, for single-gpu training, pytorch-lightning is slightly slower than a vanilla pytorch implementation.
-For multi-gpu training, it obtains almost a 3.3-fold speedup on 4 GPUs.
+In this benchmark, for single-gpu training, pytorch-lightning is slightly slower than a vanilla pytorch implementation (177 versus 170 seconds per epoch).
+For multi-gpu training, pytorch-lightning obtains almost a 3.3-fold speedup on 4 GPUs (53 versus 177 seconds per epoch).